It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 The internships are fulltime, paid roles and take place between November and February.
 It’s a great way to invest in the next generation of tech talent and a very strategic recruitment tool if you’re looking to build your team.

-Building on the Summer of Tech programme, Summer of Biz (SoB) is launching in 2017.
+Building on the Summer of Tech programme, Summer of Biz (SoB) launched in 2017.
 Summer of Biz is led by industry professionals in Human Resources and Marketing.

-Also supported by WREDA, SoB will help organisations to find a top student or graduate for a summer internship.
+Also supported by WREDA, SoB helps organisations to find a top student or graduate for a summer internship.
 Candidates have skills in marketing strategy, communications, digital marketing, social media, human resources, customer support, event management, organisational development, recruitment, and more.

 SoB is offering students a bootcamp programme including both soft skills and topics related to the students’ field of study.